markround/tiller/README.md

 You may also need tell your editor to use Unix-style line endings.
 For example, in VIM :

 	:set fileformat=unix

+## API Encoding::UndefinedConversionError exceptions
+This seems to crop up mostly on Ruby 1.9 installations, and happens when converting ASCII-8BIT strings to UTF-8.
+A workaround is to install the 'Oj' gem, and Tiller will use this if it's found.
+I didn't make it a hard dependency of Tiller as Oj is a C-library native extension, so you'll need a bunch of extra packages which you may consider overkill on a Docker container.
+E.g. on Ubuntu, you'll need `ruby-dev`, `make`, a compiler and so on.
+But if you have all the dependencies, a simple `gem install oj` in your Dockerfile or environment should be all you need.

 # Other examples, articles etc.